anitacheung83/System-Design-Interview/consistentHashing.md

 Now what happend with all the servers if the servers is crowded together, then the problem where most of the key value store happened in a server might
 Virtual Ring, why is it needed?

+A virtual ring is putting servers into different parts of the ring, which will ended up in the same server.

+There is only so much I can explain in a few sentences, therefore for further please return to System Design Interview: Chapter 5: Consistent Hashing.

 Which hash Algorithm to use?